 She came to StoryCorps to share her mom’s story with Caroline Dezan, a social worker at Hinds Hospice.

-Top photo: Caroline Dezan and Maria Rivas at their StoryCorps interview in Fresno, California on April 4, 2014.
+Top photo: Caroline Dezan and Maria Rivas at their StoryCorps interview in Fresno, CA on April 4, 2014.
 Courtesy Caroline Dezan.

 Middle photo: Maria Rivas poses with her mom, Julia Medina, at a Christmas in the years before her mom got sick.
 Courtesy Maria Rivas.